dataallaround/geospatial/README.md

 # geospatial
-Geospatial data for World, European, and Italy statistical unit
+Geospatial data for World, European, and Italy statistical unit.